Cognitive Behavioural Therapy for Depression

 It is also important to note protective factors that are relevant to consider in CBT case formulations for depression.
 Protective factors are positive things in the person’s life that reduce their likelihood of experiencing depression and/or assist their recovery.
 Protective factors may include exercise, academic achievement, calm personality style, high self-esteem, support from family and friends, absence of current stressors and adaptive coping skills when negative automatic thoughts are triggered.

-CBT Treatment in London - How we understand depression.
+Cognitive Behavioural Therapy for depression in London - How we understand depression.

 Here is a brief introduction to the CBT ideas and skills that can be helpful in improving low mood and depression.
 This will help you understand depression and how to address it even at difficult times in the your lives.